zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 <!-- It looks like I have to do the whole thing with raw HTML... -->
 <div style="text-align:center"><em>That is not a small number!</em></div><br />

-Now here's the big reveal.
+There's something else I need to point out here.
 The author of that post, [Brendan Dolan-Gavitt](https://x.com/moyix) (@moyix) is not just some random C expert who read the Pip documentation (but not thoroughly enough).
 No, Brendan Dolan-Gavitt is a **security researcher** with an impressive publication history [going back to at least 2006](https://moyix.blogspot.com/2006/12/malware-with-twist.html).

 Yeah.